seamplex/feenox/doc/reference-kw.md

 The arguments are defined as new variables if they had not been already defined explictly as scalar variables.
 If the function is given as an algebraic expression, the short-hand operator `:=` can be used.
 That is to say, `FUNCTION f(x) = x^2` is equivalent to `f(x) := x^2`.
-If a `FILE_PATH` is given, an ASCII file containing at least $n+1$ columns is expected.
+If a `FILE` is given, an ASCII file containing at least $n+1$ columns is expected.
 By default, the first $n$ columns are the values of the arguments and the last column is the value of the function at those points.
 The order of the columns can be changed with the keyword `COLUMNS`, which expects $n+1$ expressions corresponding to the column numbers.
-A function of type `ROUTINE` calls an already-defined user-provided routine using the `CALL` keyword and passes the values of the variables in each required evaluation as a `double *` argument.
-If `MESH` is given, the definition points are the nodes or the cells of the mesh.
-The function arguments should be $(x)$, $(x,y)$ or $(x,y,z)$ matching the dimension the mesh.
-If the keyword `DATA` is used, a new empty vector of the appropriate size is defined.
-The elements of this new vector can be assigned to the values of the function at the $i$-th node or cell.
-If the keyword `VECTOR` is used, the values of the dependent variable are taken to be the values of the already-existing vector.
-Note that this vector should have the size of the number of nodes or cells the mesh has, depending on whether `NODES` or `CELLS` is given.
-If `VECTOR_DATA` is given, a set of $n+1$ vectors of the same size is expected.
+If `VECTORS` is given, a set of $n+1$ vectors of the same size is expected.
-The first $n+1$ correspond to the arguments and the last one is the function value.
+The first $n$ correspond to the arguments and the last one to the function values.
+The function can be pointwise-defined inline in the input using `DATA`.
+This should be the last keyword of the line, followed by $N=k \cdot (n+1)$ expresions giving\ $k$ definition points: $n$ arguments and the value of the function.
+Multiline continuation using brackets `{` and `}` can be used for a clean data organization.
 Interpolation schemes can be given for either one or multi-dimensional functions with `INTERPOLATION`.
 Available schemes for $n=1$ are: